penndsg/website_source/projects/index.md

 ### I'm new to data science.
 How can I get help with my project?

 The best way to get help is to choose a project that already has lots of online resources, like the [Titanic Kaggle competition](https://www.kaggle.com/c/titanic).
 Additionally, you can post questions either as yourself or anonymously to our Piazza group.
 Either a fellow group member or a PDSG board member will answer your question or try to point you to someone/something else that can help you.

+### I'm doing a data science project as part of a class.
+Can I use this project for the Team Project Competition?

+If you do, you won't be eligible for the $50 Amazon gift cards, but you'll be eligible for everything else.
+This means you will be able to get help for your project on Piazza, and you will be able to receive raffle tickets for blog posts and presentations regarding your project.